Abhishek1223334444/Agentic_RAG/README.md

 3. Process the query and generate a response
 4. Listen to the audio response using gTTS

-### Multi-step Reasoning
+### Multi-step Reasoning (LangGraph Mode)
-The agent can handle complex queries that require multiple steps:
+When using `AGENT_MODE=original`, the agent can handle complex queries that require multiple steps:
 - "Compare the main points in chapters 1 and 3"
 - "Summarize the key findings and then explain their implications"
 - "Find information about X, then search for related concepts Y"

+The LangGraph agent automatically:
+- Analyzes the query to determine which tools are needed
+- Executes tools in the correct sequence
+- Combines results from multiple tools
+- Generates comprehensive responses

+**Note**: Multi-step reasoning is available only in `original` mode.
+For faster responses with simpler queries, use `fast` or `ultra_fast` modes.

 ## ⚙️ Configuration